Last updated on May 6, 2024

 Sampling eyedropper

-Active only with the selective adjustments, the eyedropper allows you to pick a hue from the image and apply it to the active control point.
-For example, if the control point is set to blue sky and you pick a green from the vegetation, the control point will apply that hue to that location in the image.
+Active only with the local adjustments, the eyedropper allows you to pick a hue from the image and apply it to the active local adjustment.
+For example, if the local adjustment is set to blue sky and you pick a green from the vegetation, the local adjustment will apply that hue to that location in the image.
 The picked color appears in the color picker box to the right of the dropper.

-Once you have picked the color, the Selective Adjustments sliders will display settings that you can change as you wish.
+Once you have picked the color, the local adjustments sliders will display settings that you can change as you wish.

 Color picker

-You can also click on the tile to the right of the dropper, provided that a control point is active (by default, the tile is gray).
-This will open the color picker of the operating system, where you can choose a color that will be immediately applied to the active control point.
+You can also click on the tile to the right of the dropper, provided that a local adjustment is active (by default, the tile is gray).
+This will open the color picker of the operating system, where you can choose a color that will be immediately applied to the active local adjustment.

-Again, you can use the Selective Adjustments sliders to adjust the chosen color.
+Again, you can use the local adjustments sliders to adjust the chosen color.

 Levels & Curves